Richard Cabell: Biography

 According to Vivian, he was the son and heir of Richard Cabell of Buckfastleigh by his wife Mary Prestwood, a daughter of George Prestwood of Whetcombe.

-Squire Richard Cabell (known to posterity as "Dirty Dick") lived for hunting and was what in those days was described as a 'monstrously evil man'.
-He gained this reputation for, amongst other things, immorality and having sold his soul to the Devil.
+Squire Richard Cabell (known to posterity as "Dirty Dick") lived for hunting and was what in those days was described as a "monstrously evil man".
+He gained this reputation for, amongst other things, rumours of immorality and having "sold his soul to the Devil".
 There was also a rumour that he had murdered his wife, Elizabeth Fowell, a daughter of Sir Edmund Fowell, 1st Baronet (1593–1674), of Fowelscombe in the parish of Ugborough, Devon.
 Elizabeth is mentioned in his will dated 1671, so was alive at that date.
 On 5 July 1677, he died and was laid to rest in the sepulchre.
 The night of his interment saw a phantom pack of hounds come baying across the moor to howl at his tomb.
 From that night on, he could be found leading the phantom pack across the moor, usually on the anniversary of his death.
 If the pack were not out hunting, they could be found ranging around his grave howling and shrieking.
 In an attempt to lay the soul to rest, the villagers built a large building around the tomb, and to be doubly sure a huge slab was placed over the top.